ClayLipscomb/Odapter/README.md

 4. Enter Schema, Login and Password
 5. If your project uses only a prefixed subset of the schema's packages, enter Filter Prefix value
 6. Enter the Output Path for all generated files (your project folder)
+7. Select either 4.0 or 9.0 for C# Version Generated
-7. For all other fields, use default settings
+8. For all other fields, use default settings
-8. Click Generate
+9. Click Generate
-9. After successful generation, enter a project based .config file name in File Source and click Save Current
+10. After successful generation, enter a project based .config file name in File Source and click Save Current
-10. Open your project and add the generated files
+11. Open your project and add the generated files
-11. Add a reference for the managed ODP.NET driver.
+12. Install the managed ODP.NET driver, OracleManagedDataAccess 12.2.x for C# 4.0 and OracleManagedDataAccess.Core latest for C# 9.0.
-12. Add "using Schema.YourSchemaName.YourFilterPrefixIfAny.Package" to project files in order to access packages
+13. Add "using Schema.YourSchemaName.YourFilterPrefixIfAny.Package" to project files in order to access packages

 For examples, see code below and [Tester.cs](/Tester).